Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Experiments

 \subsection{Setup}

-We split our dataset into 60\%/20\%/20\% for train, development, and test sets, and use our test set to evaluate several automatic baselines on the task of predicting continuous and ordinal T/S/C scores/classes (-3 to 3) for a given sentence--target pair: \begin{enumerate}[label=--, noitemsep, nolistsep, leftmargin=*] \item a majority-class (\textit{``dummy''}) baseline classifier, \item a logistic regression (LR) classifier, \item a fine-tuned BERTweet model \citep{bertweet}, and \item zero-shot (ZS) and few-shot (FS) experiments with a range of open- and closed-source large language models (LLMs). \end{enumerate}
+We split our dataset into 60\%/20\%/20\% for train, development, and test sets, and use our test set to evaluate several automatic baselines on the task of predicting continuous and ordinal trust/sociability/competence (T/S/C) scores (-3 to 3) for a given sentence--target pair: \begin{enumerate}[label=--, noitemsep, nolistsep, leftmargin=*] \item a majority-class (\textit{``dummy''}) baseline classifier, \item a logistic regression (LR) classifier, \item a fine-tuned BERTweet model \citep{bertweet}, and \item zero-shot (ZS) and few-shot (FS) experiments with a range of open- and closed-source LLMs. \end{enumerate}